-Military Begins Closed-Door Trial of Alleged Coup Plotters, Bars Journalists from Venue
+Military Begins Closed-door Trial of Alleged Coup Plotters, Bars Journalists from Venue

 “The comprehensive investigation process… has carefully examined all circumstances surrounding the conduct of the affected personnel,” the statement noted, adding that the findings pointed to actions inconsistent with the ethics and professional standards of the Armed Forces.

-Further reinforcing the allegations, the Minister of Defence, General Christopher Musa (retd), disclosed that he was among those reportedly targeted by the plotters.
+Further reinforcing the allegations, the Minister of Defence, General Christopher Musa (rtd), disclosed that he was among those reportedly targeted by the plotters.

 “I was also a target.
 I was supposed to be arrested, and if I refused, I was supposed to be shot,” he said.